-The digital filter does not provide any rejection at integer multiples of the modulator sample frequency (n \times 19.5 kHz, where n = 1, 2, 3 . . .).
-This means that there are frequency bands, $\pm f{3\,dB}$ wide ($f{3\,dB}$ is cutoff frequency selected by FS0 to FS11) where noise passes unattenuated to the output.
-However, due to the AD7711A's high oversampling ratio, these bands occupy only a small fraction of the spectrum, and most broadband noise is filtered.
-In any case, because of the high oversampling ratio, a simple, RC, single-pole filter is generally sufficient to attenuate the signals in these bands on the analog input and thus provide adequate antialiasing filtering.
+The digital filter does not provide any rejection at integer multiples of the modulator sample frequency (n × 19.5 kHz, where n = 1, 2, 3 . . . ).
+This means that there are frequency bands $\pm f{3 \text{ dB}}$ wide ( $f{3 \text{ dB}}$ is cutoff frequency selected by FS0 to FS11), where noise passes unattenuated to the output.
+However, due to the AD7710's high oversampling ratio, these bands occupy only a small fraction of the spectrum, and most broadband noise is filtered.
+In any case, because of the high oversampling ratio a simple RC, single-pole filter is generally sufficient to attenuate the signals in these bands on the analog input and thus provide adequate antialiasing filtering.

-If passive components are placed in front of the AD7711A, care must be taken to ensure that the source impedance is low enough so as not to introduce gain errors in the system.
-The dc input impedance for the AD7711A is over 1 G Ω .
+If passive components are placed in front of the AD7710, ensure that the source impedance is low enough to keep from introducing gain errors in the system.
+The dc input impedance for the AD7710 is over 1 G $\Omega$ .
 The input appears as a dynamic load that varies with the clock frequency and with the selected gain (see Figure 7).
-The input sample rate, as shown in Table III, determines the time allowed for the analog input capacitor, $C{\rm IN}$, to be charged.
+The input sample rate, as shown in Table III, determines the time allowed for the analog input capacitor $C{\rm IN}$ to be charged.
 External impedances result in a longer charge time for this capacitor, which may result in gain errors being introduced on the analog inputs.
-Table IV shows the allowable external resistance/capacitance values such that no gain error to the 16-bit level is introduced, while Table V shows the allowable external resistance/capacitance values such that no gain error to the 20-bit level is introduced.
+Table IV shows the allowable external resistance/capacitance values that do not introduce gain error to the 16-bit level, while Table V shows the allowable external resistance/capacitance values that do not introduce gain error to the 20-bit level.
 Both inputs of the differential input channels look into similar input circuitry.